aryabasirolomi/Python_Contact_Book/README.md

 Aggarwal, Nikhil.
 “Writing to File in Python.”
 GeeksforGeeks, 25 Nov.
 2019, www.geeksforgeeks.org/writing-to-file-in-python/.

 This website was used when writing the save method and deciding how to open the file.
 This brief article detailed how to write, read, and append to a file.
 The reading detailed how write to a file which was needed for the add_contact, remove_contact, and update_contact methods.
-This helped in deciding how we would edit information contained in the file used to run the program.
-The
+This helped in deciding how we would edit data in the file and data used to run the program.
+The description of writing and appending to a file were the main components used when writing the code and in the final method used.
+The description detailed where the handler starts and the difference and benefits in writing and appending when compared to each other.

-“Temporary Directories and Files.”
-Temporary Directories and Files - Pytest Documentation, docs.pytest.org/en/latest/tmpdir.html.

-“Writing a Pytest Function to Check Outputting to a File in Python?”
-Stack Overflow, 1 Jan.
-2013, stackoverflow.com/questions/20531072/writing-a-pytest-function-to-check-outputting-to-a-file-in-python.